-The goals of the OU-TU School of Community Medicine PA Program are:
+The goals of the OU-TU School of Community Medicine PA program are:

-1. To provide a quality education that enables students to become competent, caring health care providers.
+1. To provide a quality education that enables students to become competent, caring healthcare providers.
 We seek to educate our students in the basic medical sciences as well as the clinical and behavioral sciences in order to prepare them for the practice of medicine both today and in the future.
-While training physician assistants (PAs) to go into areas of primary care medicine will be our fundamental focus, we are also cognizant that PAs are increasingly serving patients in both the surgical and specialty areas of medicine.
+While training physician assistants to go into areas of primary care medicine will be our fundamental focus, we are also cognizant that PAs are increasingly serving patients in both the surgical and specialty areas of medicine.

-2. To expose students to the practice of primary care medicine in a variety of underserved locations during their didactic and clinical training.
-The OU-TU SCM PA Program desires that a significant portion of their graduates will choose to work in these communities following graduation.
+2. To expose students to the practice of primary care medicine in a variety of underserved locations in Oklahoma during their didactic and clinical training.
+The OU-TU School of Community Medicine PA program desires that a significant portion of their graduates will choose to work in these communities following graduation.

 How are we doing?

 Our graduates have taken positions with the underserved that include rural medicine, federally qualified health centers, Indian health, and Oklahoma correctional facilities.
 Eighty percent of the graduates are practicing clinically in the state of Oklahoma.
 In addition, over 40% of the graduates are in a primary care setting and 24% work in an underserved setting.

 How are we doing?